Functional Inequalities in Stratified Lie groups with Sobolev, Besov, Lorentz and Morrey spaces: Proof of Theorem

 If $f:\mathbb{G}\longrightarrow \mathbb{R}$ is a function such that $f\in \dot{\Lambda}^{s,p}(v)\cap \dot{B}_{\infty}^{-\beta,\infty} $ with $s>0$, then we have a two-weighted version of improved Sobolev inequalities

-where $1<p < q<+\infty$, $\theta=p/q$, $s_1=\theta s -(1-\theta)\beta$ and $-\beta<s_1<s$. \end{Corollaire} This inequality is interesting since it is possible, under some hypotheses, to consider different weights in the left-hand side and in the right-hand side of the inequality.\ We just point out here that one of the main features of $A_p$ weights is related to the boundedness of Hardy-Littlewood maximal function:
+where $1<p < q<+\infty$, $\theta=p/q$, $s_1=\theta s -(1-\theta)\beta$ and $-\beta<s_1<s$. \end{Corollaire} This inequality is interesting since it is possible, under some hypotheses, to consider different weights in the left-hand side and in the right-hand side of the inequality.\\[2mm] \textbf{\textit{Proof}}.
+Using the pointwise inequality \eqref{pointwise ineq} and the fact that the Hardy-Littlewood maximal operator